iAbhishek91/google-cloud/Services/NW-01-VPC.md

 - Also VPC are logically isolated from each other.
 - connection between VPCs are done using VPC peering.
 - we can share and manage access b/w VPCs provided IAM, this is known as shared VPC.

+> NOTE: shared VPC are available for projects with organization.
+Read more about shared VPC.

 ## VPN gateway